vim-volt/volt/README.md

 Because if you run `volt get localhost/{user}/{name}` accidentally you only get `connection refused`.
 So it is guaranteed that you won't install a unwanted plugin :)

-However, this means you can also manage your `~/.vim/*` files as a vim plugin.
+In other words, this means you can also manage your `~/.vim/*` files as a vim plugin.
 Off cource you can disable/enable it by `volt disable <repos>` and `volt enable <repos>`.

 ```